AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - SubfileType
    * - ``Exif:*``
      -
-     - A wide variety of EXIF data are honored, and are all prefixed with ``Exif:}.
+     - A wide variety of EXIF data are honored, and are all prefixed with `Exif`.
    * - ``oiio:BitsPerSample``
      - int
-     - The actual bits per sample in the file (may differ from {\cf ImageSpec::format}).
+     - The actual bits per sample in the file (may differ from `ImageSpec::format`).
    * - ``oiio:UnassociatedAlpha``
      - int
      - Nonzero if the alpha channel contained "unassociated" alpha.